Azure/wordpress-linux-appservice/WordPress/wordpress_azure_StageDeployments.md

 - Database changes should be included within the code being added.
 For example, a newly added plugin is supposed to take care of creating its own tables (if any) within its code.

 - Use CI/CD pipelines as relevant to deploy the code changes to each of the slots from their respective branches.
-For more information refer: [Continuous deployment to Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment?tabs=github)
+For more information refer: [Enablin CI/CD with WordPress on App Service](./wordpress_azure_ci_cd.md)

 ## Managing Blob Storage